PolariTOON/speedruns-monitor/readme.md

 ### `watch`

-- Generates a XHTML table including all the speedruns with dates as columns and players as rows based on the cache
+- Generates XHTML tables including all the speedruns with dates as columns and players or leaderboards as rows based on the cache
-- Displays the activity period for each player
+- Displays the activity period for each player or leaderboard
 - Displays the moderator notes for both verified and rejected speedruns